REStud/data-editor/confidential-data-checklist.md

 permalink: /confidential/
 ---
 # Checklist
-- Is the dataset citable?
+- How can your data be cited?
 Please provide at least the following information.
     - Creator or publisher (can be an organization)
     - Name of dataset
     - Creation date of version used